California State University, Sacramento: KSSU 1580 AM

 KSSU 1580AM is a non-profit free format radio station at Sacramento State and part of Associated Students.
 The radio station has only a 3-watt signal and is not strong enough to broadcast much farther than the campus, but it can be heard all over the world at kssu.com.
-KSSU is maintained and funded by the Associated Students.
-KSSU.COM has formed itself into being one of the premier college radio stations in North America.
+KSSU is maintained and funded by the Associated Students Inc. KSSU has formed itself into being one of the premier college radio stations in North America.
 In 2007 the station won music director of the year from the College Music Journal and then returned to New York for the award show in 2008 with 8 nominations for awards by CMJ.
-In 2008 KSSU.COM was also nominated for College Radio Station of the Year by MTVU.
+In 2008, KSSU was also nominated for College Radio Station of the Year by MTVU.
 Notable former DJs include actor and international hip hop artist, Only Won who gave credit to KSSU at the 2010 Distinguished Service award for influencing his career in the music industry.